Tuition and Fees

 Estimated Living Expenses

-In addition to tuition and fees, students must budget for their personal living expenses.
+In addition to tuition and fees, students must budget for their personal living expenses while at UC law school.
 Due to the relative low cost of living here, history has shown most students are able to live well far below the estimated 9 month living expense figures shown here:

 Room and Board